adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 SPA pages are likely to be retrieved via XHR, meaning several requests could be in progress at the same time; the first page request might be loaded last, even though it should have been cancelled out by the second page request.
 Also, the same link could be clicked twice, meaning the page will be requested (and loaded) twice, which is not efficient and could also cause visual glitches.

 The application will need to handle this functionality too.
-This means exposing a custom *cancel* button (which is obviously not desirable), and the application needs to handle duplicate requests as well as cancelling all previous (in-progress) requests.
+This means exposing a custom *cancel* button (which is obviously not desirable), and the duplicate requests need handling as well as cancelling all previous (in-progress) requests.

 ### Navigation and data loss

 Browsers normally provide the *beforeunload* event which allows the application to warn against losing unsaved changes.
-The application router will need to provide a hook to repicate this functionality.
+The application router will need to provide a hook to repicate this functionality i.e. *beforeRouting*.

 ### Search engine optimisation